People with hearing loss use assistive listening devices (ALDs) to improve their ability to hear in challenging listening situations.

 Amplified telephones come in a range of styles.
 They offer features like built-in speaker phones and memory-dial buttons.

 Note: most smartphones come with volume settings and are compatible with hearing aids.
 There are even some smartphones made with added amplification.

-Notification systems are devices that take the place of the alarms in our home, such as alarm clocks, doorbells and smoke detectors.
+Notification systems replace alarms like alarm clocks, doorbells and smoke detectors.
 These devices are not only used to improve quality of life but are important for safety.
-Notification systems use amplified sounds, visual light cues or vibration to notify you of your surroundings.
+Notification systems use sounds, light or vibrations to notify you of your surroundings.

 Amplified alarm clocks